 Thus, he unbolted the secret door to the prolonged passage of his dogged determination and unyielding persistence.
 A journey from the forlorn shack in Rajasthan to the city of Vincent van Gogh and Pablo Picasso, an expedition toward the proximity of infinity.
 I wonder how impetuously life takes a detour when the insipid monotony strangles our daily vocations.
 Sudden opportunities are likely to pave the way when we scrounge the worst of the strife.

-For him, it came in disguise of a French gentleman who happened to stroll along the street and confronted the novice’s artworks.
-He straightway asked him to come to Paris and assured him to provide all the rudimentary needs.
+For him, it came in disguise of a French woman who happened to stroll along the street and confronted the novice’s artworks.
+She immediately asked him to come to Paris and assured him to provide all the rudimentary needs.
 After a month or two, he found himself on the boulevards of this picturesque city adorned with art, poetry and gastronomy.
-The French gentleman, who happened to be a reputed artist himself, bolstered the young man’s confidence by edifying him with requisite knowledge of a detailed carving of marbles.
+The French woman, who happened to be a reputed artist herself, bolstered the young man’s confidence by edifying him with requisite knowledge of a detailed carving of marbles.

 Now he travels half the world, yet he comes back to his place again and again, the place where it all started, Rajasthan.